thadeu/gokku/docs/examples/rails-app.md

-# Rails Application with Procfile
+# Rails Application

-Deploy a Ruby on Rails application with multiple processes using Procfile.
+Deploy a Ruby on Rails application using gokku.yml configuration.

-## Procfile vs gokku.yml

-This example demonstrates **single-app with multiple processes** using Procfile (use case 1).
-When a `Procfile` is present in the project root:

-- ✅ **Procfile takes priority** - Defines the processes that will run
-- ✅ **Docker is required** - Procfile forces container usage
-- ✅ **gokku.yml is optional** - Used only for environment configuration

-For **multiple independent apps** (use case 2), use only `gokku.yml` without Procfile.

 ## Basic Setup